 An alternative to Jomsom as a base for the trek is the village of Kagbeni which lies a further two-hour walk up the valley.
 Kagbeni is not as commercialized as Jomsom and certainly much quieter.
 This is the furthest trekkers are allowed to go towards Upper Mustang without a special permit and an accompanying Environmental Officer.

 For details see the description of Upper Mustang treks.
-From Kagbeni to Muktinath is a three to four hour trek and trekkers can choose to do this as a day trip or stay at one of the many teahouses available at Muktinath.
+From Kagbeni to Muktinath is a three to four hour trek and trekkers can choose to do it as a day trip or stay at one of the many teahouses available at Muktinath.